 Prepare Your Child for Success

-OSA can cause developmental and behavioral issues in your child, as well as adversely affecting their wellbeing.
+OSA can cause developmental and behavioral issues in your child, as well as adversely affect their well-being.
 This sleep disorder can make them groggy, lazy, and irritable during the day.
-Unfortunately, medical professionals commonly misdiagnose OSA as Attention Deficit Hyperactivity Disorder in children.
+Unfortunately, medical professionals commonly misdiagnosed OSA as ADHD (Attention Deficit Hyperactivity Disorder) in children.
 However, recent studies may have found a link between the two conditions.

 OSA Symptoms in Children

-If your child gets an OSA diagnosis, they can show a lot of the same signs as adults: loud snoring, restless sleep, and daytime drowsiness, among others.
-You may also recognize that your child cycles through periods of silence followed by daytime drowsiness.
+Children show a lot of the same OSA signs as adults: loud snoring, restless sleep, and daytime drowsiness, among others.
 Other common symptoms of OSA in children are as follows:

 - Excessive sweating